TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 Every project must have a scope.
 This is an initial document or plan of what your software is supposed to do, or will do.
-Before you begin the design and coding of this game, write down the behavior of your game.
+Before you begin the design and coding of this game, write down the behaviour of your game.
 You can use the suggestions above, or modify it to be more unique.
 However, keep your scope simple and clear.
 Resist the urge to overly complicate the game in your scope definition.
 Once you get a version that is working, you can add new commands or features in a future revision!
 Software